 It’s recommended by PCWorld as the “most streamlined” online backup service.
 That might be true for Windows users, but the Mac version has severe limitations.
 Carbonite is reasonably affordable, starting at $71.99/year, but two of its best competitors are significantly cheaper.

-This article will introduce you to six Carbonite alternatives that run on both Mac and Windows.
+This article will introduce you to several Carbonite alternatives that run on both Mac and Windows.
 Some offer unlimited storage to back up a single computer.
 Others support multiple computers but offer limited storage.
 All are subscription services costing $50-130 per year.
 One or more of them should suit your needs.

-Alternatives That Offer Unlimited Storage
+Carbonite Alternatives That Offer Unlimited Storage

 1. Backblaze Unlimited Backup

-Backblaze is an effective and affordable “set and forget” service for backing up a single computer and the winner of our Best Online Backup roundup.
 It’s simple to set up because it intelligently does most of the work for you.
 It’s easy to use—in fact, your computer is backed up continually and automatically.
 We have a detailed Backblaze review that provides more detail.

 In our Backblaze vs. Carbonite comparison, we found that while Backblaze is the obvious choice for most users.
 It’s not the best for everyone, though, especially those who need to back up multiple computers.
 Businesses that need to back up between five and twenty computers would be better using Carbonite, which is cheaper when backing up five computers or more.